kipcole9/elixir_timezone_rfc/README.md

 * `std_offset` which is the standard offset for this zone from UTC
 * `utc_offset` which is the current offset for this zone from UTC.
 It may be different to `std_offset` in the case of daylight saving being in affect for the given zone but its definition is not restricted to this case.

 No changes are proposed to the `DateTime` or `NaiveDateTime` structs to ensure backward compatibility.
+This has implications for

 ## Assumptions